idameitil/sdpl-utilizing-gts/README.md

 To generate fasta with short headers, run: `sed 's/ >.*$//' data/wzy/blast/unique-hits.fasta > data/wzy/blast/unique-hits-short-headers.fasta`

+### Enriching blast hit data
+The list of accessions for 1e-15 is split into files of 1000 lines each by running `split data/wzy/ssn-clusterings/2206101141/included_accessions.txt data/wzy/blast-full-genbank/1e-15/hits`

+Each file is uploaded to NCBI batch entry and the gp files are downloaded and saved in `data/wzy/blast-full-genbank/1e-15`.

+To retrieve serotypes for the blast hits (the ones where available), run `python src/data-collection-and-preprocessing/get-serotypes.py`.
+This will create the file `data/wzy/blast-full-genbank/1e-15/hits-serotypes.tsv`.

+Then, to enrich with sugar data and taxonomy, run `python src/data-collection-and-preprocessing/enrich-blast-hits.py`.
+This will create the file `data/wzy/blast/hits-enriched.tsv`.

 ### Make nodes file
 Run `python src/data-collection-and-preprocessing/make-nodes-file.py`.